Free mobile data in Saudi Arabia and beyond... Click here

 Southern Dunes

-Just a 45-minute drive from Red Sea International Airport is Six Senses Southern Dunes (already open), a resort with 36 rooms and suites (10 different categories) and 40 villas with private pools.
+Just a 45-minute drive from Red Sea International Airport is Six Senses Southern Dunes, a resort with 36 rooms and suites (10 different categories) and 40 villas with private pools.
 The resort's features include: three restaurants, a cooking school, a patisserie, an outdoor cinema, an herb garden, an outdoor pool and, of course, a beautiful Six Senses Spa.
 The resort is located in an area characterized by: volcanic craters, vast desert dunes and archaeological gems.
 The heart of the resort is the Oasis.
-Inspired by a desert flower, the canopy is a self-shading structure that will house vibrant activities and functions.
+Inspired by a desert flower, the canopy is a self-shading structure that houses vibrant activities and functions.

 Characteristics: